buichidunggithub/Management-Server-with-Linux/README.md

 ### `stat`

+> `stat` is a command-line utility that displays detailed information about given files or file systems.

 **1. Check linux file status**

 The easiest way to use **stat** is to provide it a file as an argument.
 The following command will display the size, blocks, IO blocks, file type, inode value, number of links and much more information about the file /var/log/syslog: